 Any UTC department needing to dispose of hazardous waste will properly separate chemicals by class and store the materials in appropriate waste containers.

 After the materials are separated and labeled, submit a completed hazardous waste pickup form to Safety and Risk Management.
 The waste is to remain properly stored within the generating department until arrangements have been made for pickup by our staff.

 If you generate a waste product but are unsure if it is hazardous, please contact firstname.lastname@example.org.

 The intention of the Tennessee Occupational Safety and Health Administration's (TOSHA) Hazard Communication/Right-To-Know law is to provide employees with information regarding chemicals used in the workplace so as to minimize hazardous exposure to the chemicals and to provide information to any responding emergency personnel to assist in protecting the health, safety, and welfare of the University Community.
 The TOSHA Hazard Communication / Right-To-Know law requires the employer to perform the following:

 - Post adequate notification informing the employees about their rights under this law.

 - Develop a chemical inventory of each of the hazardous materials used or stored in the workplace in excess of fifty-five (55) gallons or five hundred (500) pounds, submit this listing to the Tennessee Department of Labor, and maintain the listing for a period of thirty (30) years.

-- Develop a library of appropriate Material Safety Data Sheets (MSDS's) which will always be accessible to the employee.
+- Develop a library of appropriate Safety Data Sheets (SDS) which will always be accessible to the employee.